-Anyone coming to her who wasn’t a vegetarian wasn’t going to have their vitamin B12 level considered as a possible cause of negative health issues.
+Anyone coming to her who wasn’t vegetarian wouldn’t have their vitamin B12 level considered as a possible cause of ill health.

-Another example is more general and has to do with the fact that there are two general categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those that are related to blood.
+Another example has to do with the fact that there are two general categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those related to blood.